 - Inflow: An important inflow component to the NCMA area is subsurface inflow into the aquifers that supply water wells serving the NCMA.
-Historically, subsurface inflow to the NCMA from the Nipomo Mesa along the southeast boundary of the NCMA is an important component of groundwater recharge, which has been estimated to be approximately 1,400 AFY by NMMA reports.
-This inflow may be reduced from historical levels, as recognized in 2008-2009, to "something approaching no subsurface flow" because of lower groundwater levels in the NMMA (NMMA 2nd Annual Report CY 2009, page 43).
-It appears that this condition continues to worsen, as described in all subsequent NMMA Annual Reports (NMMA, 2011, 2012, 2013, 2014, 2015, and 2016). - Outflow: A major outflow component is groundwater pumpage.
-Total groundwater pumping in the NCMA (urban, agriculture, and rural domestic) was 3,511.30 AF in 2016, which is 37 percent of the court-accepted 9,500 AFY safe yield of the NCMA portion of the basin.
-However, even with the reduced pumping, water elevations throughout the area declined by several feet; some areas ended 2016 with water elevations below sea level.
-Typically, when pumping is less than the safe yield, the remaining volume of groundwater results in increased groundwater in storage, which then is manifested by rising water levels.
+Historically, subsurface inflow to the NCMA from the Nipomo Mesa along the southeast boundary of the NCMA is an important component of groundwater recharge.
+This inflow is reduced from historical levels, as recognized in 2008-2009, to "something approaching no subsurface flow" because of lower groundwater levels in the NMMA (NMMA 2nd Annual Report CY 2009, page 43).
+This condition continues to worsen, as described in all subsequent NMMA Annual Reports (NMMA, 2011, 2012, 2013, 2014, 2015, 2016, and 2017). - Outflow: A major outflow component is groundwater pumpage.
+Total SMGB groundwater pumping in the NCMA (urban, agriculture, and rural domestic) was 3,456 AF in 2017, which is 36 percent of the court-accepted 9,500 AFY safe yield of the NCMA portion of the basin.
+Such minimal utilization of the groundwater resource, coupled with the relatively wet rainfall year, resulted in a positive increase in groundwater in storage in the basin and a slight rise in overall water level elevations.
+It is clear, however, that the NCMA agencies could not have used their entire groundwater allotment in 2017 without significantly lowering water elevations below current conditions and potentially seriously exacerbating the threat of seawater intrusion.

-The current condition, with groundwater pumping at 37 percent of the safe yield and relatively stable water elevations, illustrates the impacts of the ongoing severe drought that has significantly reduced recharge.
-But it likely also illustrates the impacts of reduced subsurface inflow recharge from the east (Nipomo Mesa).
-This condition of declining water levels in the NCMA, even though total pumping is currently 37 percent of the basin safe yield, likely will be exacerbated if the NCMA agencies are required to increase groundwater withdrawals because of a reduction in local surface water supplies or SWP deliveries.
+The current condition, with groundwater pumping at 36 percent of the safe yield and a moderate increase in groundwater in storage for the first time in several years, illustrates the impacts of the drought that essentially started in 2002, with the only years since then of higher than normal rainfall in 2010 and 2017, that manifested itself in significantly reduced recharge.
+But it also illustrates the impacts of reduced subsurface inflow recharge from the east (Nipomo Mesa).
+This condition of declining water levels in the NCMA, even though total pumping is currently 36 percent of the basin safe yield, will be exacerbated if the NCMA agencies are required to increase groundwater withdrawals because of a reduction or total loss in local surface water supplies or SWP deliveries.